bigeasy/vizsla/README.md

 stuffed into an exception and thrown if that's what you'd prefer.
 There is a status code and status message, but not always a body.
 There is a stage which can be 'negotiate', 'transport' or 'parse'.

+## Lastest Thoughts

+Separate between negotiate and parse.
+Negotiate handles redirections or other negotiations like client credentials.
+Really the only two negotitations that I've encountered so far.

+Parse is a separate step.
+Specify a parser or parsers based on conditions.
+Because this library is meant for IPC we do not have complicated mime-type parser resolution.
+You're going to know the types that will be returned.
+You're going to know which parsers are needed based on the headers.
+If they don't match it is an error.
+If you need to do a lot figuring to do determine what to do with the body, then tell Vizsla so skip parsing and sort that out yourself with the status code, headers and stream returned.

+How you want to deal with errors is another step.
+You can raise them as exceptions, or get them back, or decided to just go by whether the body is null.

+A parse error will get reported as a 503 and the status of the actual network request will be a nested error.
+Negotiation will not nest.
+You can only make one call at a time.
+The status of successful negotation is discarded.
+Failed negotitaion is returned as an error.
+If you really need to inspect the body of a failed negotiation maybe just do that outside a negotiation extension.

+Parsers and negotiation are now overridden instead of extened when you merge properties.